damarquezg/ar_tools/README.md

     4.3) display the type information of topics
     4.4) what can you conclude?

-5) Where is the position of the camera?
+5) Where is the camera position information?
+    5.1) what can you conclude?

 6) Write a simple subscriber and publisher to:
-    6.1) take information about the position of the camera 6.2) publish the information as a "Pose" message 6.2) write the position of the camera in a txt file
+    6.1) take information about the camera position 6.2) publish the information as a "Pose" message 6.2) write the camera position "trajectory" in a txt file

-7) Using the camera position file (6.2), plot the data (you can use matlab or python)
+7) Using the camera position file (6.2), plot the data (you can use matlab or python) 7.1) what can you conclude?
 ```